 Here is a typical one that was sent in 2021:

 As there is no resolution in place, soon you may be issued with an LBA (Letter Before Action), this is a legal notice which will allow you to come to a resolution prior to a court claim being considered.
 In Court, an order for the full balance will be sought.
 A CCJ may be issued against you and your guarantor.

-Amigo has worded this very carefully so most people will think it sounds very threatening.
+Amigo worded that very carefully so most people will think it sounds very threatening.
 But look at the words they used:

-In the last year, I don’t remember Amigo taking any customer to court where they have an open complaint.
-The threats appear to be empty.
+- In 2021, I don’t remember Amigo taking any customer to court where they have an open complaint.
+The threats then appeared to be empty.